X-NOM/nominis-privacy/index.md

 # Privacy & Data Usage Policy
 **Nominis Custom GPTs**

-_Last updated: Deceember 18th, 2025
+Last updated: December 18th, 2025

 This page explains how data is handled when using Nominis-operated Custom GPTs available via the public GPT Store.
 It outlines what information is processed, how it is used, and what is not collected or retained.